-Hosted by the ever witty yet warm mums of the Mamamia network, this is a podcast where Australia’s best-known working mums are asked “How do you do it?”
-It’s refreshing to hear that seriously accomplished women still have to work hard at the same everyday struggles as the rest of us.
-We’re intrigued listening to how other families manage the juggle of work, home, kids and a social life and still stay sane.
+Hosted by the ever witty yet warm mums of the Mamamia network, this is a podcast where Australia’s best-known working mums are asked: “How do you do it?”
+It’s refreshing to hear seriously accomplished women still have to work hard at the same everyday struggles as the rest of us.
+We’re intrigued listening to how other families manage the juggle of work, home, kids, and social life and still stay sane.
 Honestly?
 This is our top pick.

-For refreshing, no-nonsense bite-sized content (around 6–30 mins), plug in to Australian podcast Feed Play Love (it used to be called Kinderling Conversation).
+For refreshing, no-nonsense, bite-sized content (around 6–30 mins), plug into Australian podcast Feed Play Love.
 The team, including host Shevonne Hunt and nurse Chris Minogue, interview parenting experts and cover a wide spectrum of parenting issues, health and relationships.
 From practical discussions on travelling with kids and how to get dinner on the table fast to thorny issues like how to talk to your kids about body image, this podcast really has it all.
 The parenting panels offer a good range of points of view.
 And we love the awesome music section with carefully curated music to modulate all moods in your house.
 And did we mention the guided meditation and positive parenting?

 Andrew Daddo (broadcaster, author of children’s books and father of three) and Holly Wainwright (editor, writer and mum of two) are gripping hosts of this aptly named parenting podcast.
 It’s interesting to have the differing perspectives on parenting from a father and a mother, and from a parent of toddlers and one of teens.
 This Glorious Mess tackles the full gamut of parenting issues from birth to puberty and beyond (we just listened to a great episode on sexting, chore wars and gender-neutral babies).
 It’s frank, funny and at times inspiring.
 All in all, it’s highly entertaining.

 There’s a lot to love about the humorous banter of two British stand-up comic mums Ellie Gibson and Helen Thorn.
-In a nutshell, these instantly likeable ladies don’t profess to having the answers to any parenting issues, and they don’t pretend to be doing everything (or indeed anything) right with this whole parenting palaver.
+In a nutshell, these instantly likeable ladies don’t profess to have the answers to any parenting issues, and they don’t pretend to be doing everything (or indeed anything) right with this whole parenting palaver.
 They’ll make you laugh out loud as they admit to wetting their pants when sneezing, and to regularly letting their kids scoff a pack of sweets while watching TV.
 It’s lighthearted, always funny, and features regular hilarious segments such as ‘What’s on our clothes this week’, and ‘Lies and bribes’.
-This podcast will make you feel like a super-parent.
-And they have just published a book too – busy ladies.
+This podcast will make you feel like a super parent.

 Hosted by firm friends and mums Kristen Chase and Liz Gumbinner (of www.coolmompicks.com), Spawned is an upbeat, fun podcast about parenting, pop culture and life.
 They discuss issues we all do as parents like gendered toys, body image (and the release of the ‘curvy’ Barbie), the importance of music for kids, and tips for new parents (from veterans).
 Big thumbs up that you will never feel judged on your parenting decisions, as these gals are just so easygoing and open-minded.
 It’s kind of US-centric (where it has a cult following), but we can handle that.

-This podcast is hosted by quick and witty Gabriel Roth of Slate magazine (with the help of various equally sharp parent co-hosts).
+This podcast is hosted by Jamilah Lemieux, Dan Kois, and Elizabeth Newcamp.
 The tone is definitely more sophisticated and harder hitting than some of the other podcasts listed here (and is at times explicit, so not one to listen to in the car with the kids).
 Of particular note is the ‘triumphs and fails’ segment during which the hosts offer honest commentary on what has and has not worked for them lately with their kids.
 Yes, we all get overwhelmed sometimes, and that is totally okay.
 Good stuff happens too!
 Impressive guest line-ups.

-Emma Clark Gratton and Tess McCabe are two Melbourne-based creative mums passionate about figuring out how to successfully balance work, parenting and life.
-Whether by design or by accident, it feels like you’re dialling in to a group of girlfriends chatting over a cup of tea.
-It’s relaxed and light-hearted and touches on issues we all care about, such as keeping your relationship alive, how to dress post-pregnancy, disciplining your kids, fertility and child care.
+Emma Clark Gratton and Tess McCabe are two Melbourne-based creative mums passionate about figuring out how to successfully balance work, parenting, and life.
+Whether by design or by accident, it feels like you’re dialling into a group of girlfriends chatting over a cup of tea.
+The New Normal is relaxed and light-hearted, touching on issues we all care about such as keeping your relationship alive, how to dress post-pregnancy, disciplining your kids, fertility, and child care.

-S-Town is a podcast perfect for binge-listeners like us.
-It’s from the powerhouse teams who gave us Serial and This American Life, and is hosted by journalist Brian Reed.
+From the powerhouse teams that gave us Serial and This American Life, and hosted by journalist Brian Reed, this podcast is perfect for binge-listeners like us.
 It’s a little slow to start, but stick with it and you’ll be rewarded with a dark story about a small town in deep Alabama.
 Think bitter feuds, hidden treasure and murder.
 Oh, and then someone else turns up dead.
-It’s hard to resist. www.stownpodcast.org
+It’s hard to resist.

-An oldie but a goodie is Serial – a gripping 12-part podcast following the journey of investigative journalist Sarah Koenig as she revisits the conviction of 17-year-old Adnan Syed for the murder of his high school ex-girlfriend Hae Min Lee (after 15 years in prison).
+An oldie but a goodie, this gripping 12-part podcast follows investigative journalist Sarah Koenig’s journey as she revisits the conviction of 17-year-old Adnan Syed for the murder of his high school ex-girlfriend Hae Min Lee (after 15 years in prison).
 Everyone we’ve spoken to raves about this whodunnit podcast that deftly questions the veracity of cell-phone evidence, the witness testimony of the shady Jay, and tackles issues of race and religion.
-SPOILER ALERT: the fact that a judge ordered a new trial for Adnan gives you a good indication of how compelling this podcast is.
+Spoiler alert: the fact that a judge ordered a new trial for Adnan gives you a good indication of how compelling this podcast is.